What is Thyroid Conversion?

 And we also know that you wouldn’t be symptomatic in this situation UNLESS you also don’t have enough T3.

 Why?
-Because T3 is the thyroid hormone which helps you FEEL better.
+Because T3 is the thyroid hormone that helps you FEEL better.

 So even without the lab tests listed above, there are ways to make very educated guesses about your thyroid conversion status.